List of political parties in Kosovo

 This article lists political parties in Kosovo.

 Kosovo has a multi-party system with numerous political parties, in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

 Major parties

-Having seats in Parliament of Kosovo as a result of 2021 general election and subsequent shifts:
+Having seats in Assembly of the Republic of Kosovo as a result of 2025 general election and subsequent shifts: